Drewlark/langwc/README.md

 I've been using VS2019 to write this, but there is no reason it can't be compiled with basically any other compiler on any OS, though I haven't bothered to try g++ or anything yet.
 Regardless, the code base is pretty simple, and requires no external dependencies.

 My speed goal is somewhere faster than python.
-I'd like to be quite a bit faster, but at the moment my malloc calls are pretty ridiculous so it runs very roughly around 0-20% slower than python 3.7.
+Right now in a very basic speed test (thousands of small assignments and arithmetic) the language is marginally faster (10-20%).
+I'll try to keep it here, even as more features are added.

 I don't have an exact use case in mind, it really is more of a challenge for myself.
 It has maybe one cool feature so far, and that really is kind of a weird intregated macro system I guess.